|

 countries.
 Bangladesh obtained a license to produce these weapons

 locally.
-Currently the Chinese Type 81 assault rifles are replaced
+Recently the Chinese Type 81 assault rifles were replaced

 with the QBZ-95.
 A large number of

-ex-military rifles are transferred to law enforcement forces.
+ex-military rifles was transferred to law enforcement forces.

 The Type 81 is a gas

-operated, selective fire weapon, chambered for the Soviet 7.62 x 39
+operated, selective fire weapon, chambered for a Soviet 7.62x39

 mm ammunition.
-This assault rifle incorporate many AK-47 design
+This assault rifle incorporates many design

-features, but overall it is a new design, rather than clone.
-Tests
+features of the AK-47, but overall it is a new design, rather than a

-showed that the Type 81 is much more accurate than the AK-47 and
+clone.
+Tests showed that the Type 81 is much more accurate than the

-much more controllable in full automatic mode.
-Some sources report
+AK-47 and much more controllable in full automatic mode.
+Some

-that in terms of accuracy it is close to the
+sources report that in terms of accuracy it is close to a US

 the same level of durability and reliability in adverse conditions